-- Inventory control is used to control and manage the stocks that are already in possession whereas inventory management is used to evaluate the stock of the material which needs to be stored.
+- Inventory control is used to control and manage the stocks that are already in possession.
+In contrast, inventory management is used to evaluate the stock of the material which needs to be stored.

-- Inventory control manages the way in which the inventory to be stored in the warehouse such that the storing and managing the cost of the stock is minimal whereas the inventory management decides the quantity of the material needs to be stored by predicting the foreseeable demand or production of the company.
+- Inventory control manages the way in which the inventory to be stored in the warehouse such that the storing and managing the cost of the stock is minimal.
+In contrast, the inventory management decides the quantity of the material needs to be stored by predicting the foreseeable demand or production of the company.

-- Inventory management involves the strategic planning and evaluation of the market and business environment for the management of inventory whereas inventory control involves the management decision regarding tracking and maintenance of those stocks.
+- Inventory management involves the strategic planning and evaluation of the market and business environment for the management of inventory.
+In contrast, inventory control involves the management decision regarding the tracking and maintenance of those stocks.

 - It is beneficial for the organization and distributors.

-- If they won’t maintain control there might be a case of overstock and in that case, storage cost will be higher.
-So by doing stock control there would be saving in storage cost.
+- If they don’t maintain control, there might be a case of overstock, and in that case, storage cost will be higher.
+So by doing stock control, there would be saving in storage cost.

 - So with the control keeper, they would know which stock is required and how much it is required as well whether it is available in the same quantity.